Exploring Maya and the Divine: Illusions, Myths, and Spiritual Insights

 Hinduism and The Concept of Maya

 In Hinduism, Maya signifies the illusion that veils the true nature of reality.
 It’s described as a powerful force creating a false sense of separation between the material world and the divine.
-The Bhagavata Purana recounts a story where the sage Markandeya experiences Maya through Vishnu’s illusion, appearing as an infant on a fig leaf, demonstrating the deceptive power of Maya.
+The Bhagavata Purana recounts a story where the sage Markandeya experiences Maya through Vishnu – The Protector’s illusion, appearing as an infant on a fig leaf, demonstrating the deceptive power of Maya.
 Maya is also linked to the goddess Lakshmi, one of the nine shaktis (powers) of Vishnu.
 Philosophically, Maya’s dual role involves both revealing and concealing the ultimate truth, akin to a magic show where illusions seem real but aren’t.

 Buddhism’s Take on Maya